Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 ## Work done

+- Motivation: use MS models to analyze information systems
-- Motivation
+- Archi models created
   - GSBPM and GAMSO
     - using business functions
   - CSDA
     - principles
     - specialization instead of grouping

+Note:
+Actively maintained: version 5.5 published in January 2025
 ---

 ## How to use the models?